- When can the examination be taken?

 - Learner Guide;

-These resources are available on the Teacher Support website.
+These resources are available on the School Support Hub.

-Candidates for the AS & A Level examination use the List of Formulae and Tables of the Normal Distribution (MF9), the content of which appears in the syllabus booklet.
-The MF9 list is sent out to Centres as needed in an administrative dispatch prior to the examination.
+Candidates for the AS and A Level examination use the List of Formulae and Tables of the Normal Distribution (MF19), the content of which appears in the syllabus booklet.
+The MF19 list is sent out to Centres as needed in an administrative dispatch prior to the examination.

 It is only possible to carry forward a full AS award via P1 + M1 (components 1 + 4) or P1 + S1 (components 1 + 6) to A Level (see the syllabus booklet).
 Since unit P2 (component 2) is not part of any valid combination of A Level components, it is not possible to carry forward an AS award via option P1 + P2 (components 1 + 2) to an A Level award.
 Candidates entered for an AS award via P1 + P2 will need to take a complete set of four units for an A Level qualification.

 It is expected that candidates will have a calculator with standard ‘scientific’ functions for use in the examination.
-Computers, and calculators capable of algebraic manipulation, are not permitted.
+Computers, and calculators capable of algebraic manipulation or with graphing capabilities, are not permitted.
 Calculators must satisfy the regulations found in the Cambridge Handbook available here.